ElliotGr/Ravenloft/Ravenloft/Barovia/Town of Barovia/Town of Barovia.md

 Main roads with a central crossroads.

 Lots of dull, dark, lifeless empty houses and buildings.
 Shops and trading posts that have been boarded up etc. Abandoned a long time ago.

+There's a church a little way out of the town.